zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-search.md

 **placeholder: 'Search music...'** - This is the text that is displayed in the text box as a placeholder until the user clicks into the input box.

 **dataSource: {}** - Here we configure the source for our autocomplete data.
-We have specified the URL of our Albums WebAPI as the source.
+We have specified the URL of our Albums service as the source.
 There is a lot going on in this data source, but most of it is enabling server-side filtering using OData.

 ## Customizing the Dropdown Items